mlky7/VTU-Marksheet-Parser/README.md

 # VTU Marksheet Parser

+## Features

 A web-based application that allows users to upload their VTU mark sheets in PDF format, automatically extracts marks, and fills the SGPA calculator input fields.
-The extracted data (marks, credits, and subject codes) is stored in MongoDB, supporting 3rd to 5th semesters of the 2022 scheme, with scalability for additional semesters and subjects in the future.
+The extracted data (marks, credits, and subject codes) is stored in MongoDB, supporting CSE 3rd to 5th semesters of the 2022 scheme, with potential for additional semesters and subjects in the future.

 ## Features